-Interior quality overall is exceptional, as everything feels solid, with the optional Luxury Pack on our test car adding Napa leather seats, suede headlining and a faux-leather-wrapped dashboard.
+Interior quality overall is exceptional, as everything feels solid, with the optional Luxury Pack on our test car adding Nappa leather seats, suede headlining and a faux-leather-wrapped dashboard.
 The infotainment isn't quite as good as those of rivals, but it's still decent, as the 10.25-inch touchscreen on top of the dashboard loads quickly and is easy to navigate.
 The Santa Fe also features smartphone connectivity as standard, with clever vertical spaces in the centre console for you to store your device.

 Second-row passengers in the current Santa Fe also get 34mm more legroom than they did in the previous generation, which has the added benefit of providing enough room for adults to sit in the third row as well.
-Accessing the sixth and seventh seats is easy thanks to a switch that moves the row in front forward.
+Accessing the sixth and seventh seats is easy thanks to a switch that moves the middle row forward.
 There are separate air-conditioning controls back there, and each seat gets a cupholder, too.
-But if you don’t need all seven seats, you can fold the rearmost down to have full use of a vast 571-litre boot – that’s on par with the Kia Sorento Hybrid, and over 100 litres larger than the Mercedes EQB’s boot.
+But if you don’t need all seven seats, you can fold the rearmost down to have full use of a vast 571-litre boot – that’s on par with the Kia Sorento Hybrid, and over 100 litres larger than the electric Mercedes EQB’s boot.
 The 1,650kg towing capacity is decent for a hybrid as well.

 However, here we're reviewing the regular hybrid model, which gets a smaller 1.49kWh battery that sends energy to a 59bhp electric motor, and uses regenerative braking and the 1.6-litre turbocharged petrol engine to recharge itself.
 And it's that engine that is the biggest flaw of the otherwise superb Santa Fe.
 It’s not the amount of power on tap – with 227bhp it's certainly as strong as last generation’s diesels were – but rather the fact that it sounds coarse no matter what you’re doing.
-Other than that, a slight fidgetiness to the ride and some wind noise courtesy of the sheer size of the Santa Fe, the refinement of this hulking, 1.9-tonne seven-seater is impressive.
+Other than that, there’s a slight fidgetiness to the ride and some wind noise courtesy of the sheer size of the Santa Fe but, overall, the refinement of this hulking, 1.9-tonne seven-seater is impressive.